nero/nero.github.io/_posts/2018-02-11-ssh-hidden-service.md

 title: "SSH as a hidden service"
 ---

+*NOTE*: This article features onion v2 addresses, which are obsolete as of 2020

 Connecting to a server via Tor is useful if:

 - Your or the servers location (IP) must be hidden